 Since resuming services we have received a large number of requests and are working through these.

-At present, we are taking up to 10 weeks to return Official Searches.
-We have a backlog of 192 searches and are currently processing Official Searches received by the authority since June.
+We are hoping to complete all July official searches by the end of September thereby reducing the turnaround time to 8 weeks from the current 10 weeks (and we hope to reduce this figure further in the coming months).
 Please note, the date your conveyancer submits a search may not always correspond with the date the Council receives it.
 This delay happens because some conveyancers instruct a third party to retrieve replies relating to the various property searches required in land transactions and the third party contacts us for the search.

 (otherwise referred to as a Personal or Regulated Search) of the Local Land Charges Register (LLCR).